Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 - Set the `SOURCE_SNAPSHOT` environment variable to specify from which DB snapshot you want to provision the cluster.
 The variable value is the ARN of the DB snapshot, which is available in the AWS console.

 NOTE: if there is a need a database can be provisioned without the `CLUSTER_SUFFIX` and `CURRENT_RDATA_CNAME` the script will support it. this will result in DNS set up of one leve GLB e.g. staging-rds-pac, staging-rds-eu-pac and staging-rds-us-pac.

-provision the cluster.
-The variable value is the ARN of the DB snapshot, which is available in the AWS console.

 - Run the following docker command